 Setting Up the Gross Motor Skills Game

 Choose two (or more) letters to feature in the game.
 Write a letter on each heart.
-Make six hearts the uppercase version of your first chosen letter.
-Six hearts will be the lowercase version.
-Complete the second set of hearts using the other letter that you choose.
+Create six hearts using the uppercase version of your first chosen letter, then do the same for your second letter.
 Example: We chose Vv and Hh.
 Six hearts had an uppercase H and six had a lowercase h.
 Six hearts had an uppercase V and six had a lowercase v.

 As an alternative, you could choose four letters and use just upper case or lower case.

 - Attach one letter to the front of each container and place the containers at one end of the room.
 Choose a room that has plenty of open space.

 - Place a cone on the floor at the opposite end of each pair of containers.